From Exhaustion to Empowerment: Benefits of Burnout Therapy

 My personal approach has two stages.

 The power of burnout therapy is best illustrated through real-life success stories.
-These stories serve as inspiration and proof that not only recovery from burnout but an up-leveling of your personal and professional life is possible.
+These stories serve as inspiration and proof that not only recovery from burnout but also an up-leveling of your personal and professional life is possible.
 Here is another example:

 Client success story: